rcc-uchicago/user-guide/docs/software/apps-and-envs/openmm.md

 ## Example job script

-An example batch script to run GROMACS for Midway3 is given as below
+An example batch script to run OpenMM for Midway3 is given as below
 ```
 !/bin/bash
 #SBATCH --job-name=openmm-bench